nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

+The unpin operation is facilitated by `UnPinCommandParser`. `UnPinCommandParser` parses the user input into an `Name` to assist in identifying the applicant to unpin from the applicant list in the `Model`.

-The unpin operation is facilitated by `UnPinCommand`.
-It extends `Command` and implements the `Command#execute` operation.
+`UnPincommand` extends `Command` and implements the `Command#execute` operation.

 Given below is an example usage scenario and how the unpin operation is handled by TrackAScholar: